blackspace/goreader/README.md

 # goreader

-The project is for querying the running status of linux system
+The project is for querying the running status of linux system by the https connecting.
+And the client gets the data in the json format.

 Usage
 ----------------